intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 Given the fact that the users of the academic network (e.g., students and research staff) had to leave the campus as a response to lockdown measures, also the traffic in/out (i.e., ingress/egress) ratio changed drastically.
 Prior to the lockdown, the incoming traffic was much larger then the outgoing traffic.
 This changed to a more balanced setting.
 This change of traffic asymmetry can be explained by the nature of remote work.
 On the one end, users connect to the network services mainly to access resources, hence the increase in outgoing traffic.
 On the other end, all external (\ie Internet-based) resources requested during work are no longer accessed from the educational network but from the use

+#### Example mobile networks

+Mobile network data usage appeared to decline following the imposition of localized lockdown measures, as these reduced typical levels of mobility and roaming.

+[more text TBD]

+#### Summary

 To conclude, changes in Internet traffic due to the COVID-19 pandemic are affecting different networks in various ways.
 Yet all networks observe some form of change, be it in a reduction in traffic, an increase in traffic, a change in working days and weekend days patterns, or a change in traffic classes.
 Traffic volume, directionality ratios, and its source and destination are radically different from before COVID-19.
 This behavior is antagonistic, yet complementary, to the one observed in residential ISPs.

-#### Example mobile networks

-Mobile network data usage appeared to decline following the imposition of localized lockdown measures, as these reduced typical levels of mobility and roaming.

-[more text TBD]

 ### A deeper look at interconnections